hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 <img src="../images/Lambdadevice.png"/>

 First, the function will retrieve [AWS IoT Endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-custom-endpoints.html) to send telemetry data to.
 To connect with AWS IoT Endpoint, each IoT device needs to have  a X.509 device certificate, private key, and root CA certificate installed.
 You can register your root CA with AWS IoT.
-In this workshop, we will use the AWS IoT Root CA. Then Lambda function checks if these files are already available in /tmp.
+In this workshop, we will use the AWS IoT Root CA. Then Lambda function checks if these files are already available in /tmp ([local storage directory for Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html#function-code) .
 If not, it will retrieve these files from AWS Secrets Manager.
 Finally, it generates random temperature telemetry data and sends it to AWS IoT Endpoint

 ### 2. AWS IoT Things